 You might have cooked your wine.

 So, you were out for a drive and stopped for a wine tasting — you selected a few bottles, dropped them in your trunk, and headed down the road.
-Maybe you made a few more stops for lunch or another wine tasting or two — with your designated driver, of course.
+Maybe you made a few more stops for lunch or another wine tasting or two with your designated driver.

 In just 10 minutes the temperature of your parked car can climb 20 degrees over the outdoor temperature.
 On an 80 degree day, the interior temperature of your car is easily over 100 degrees after just a quick stop — and a one-hour stop?
 The temperature can to 120 degrees and beyond.